ptgott/one-newsletter/README.md

 - `-noemail`: Print an email's HTML to standard output rather than sending it.
 You can then redirect the HTML to a file of your choice or just read it from the terminal.
 Useful if you would like to run this on your local machine.

 You can use the `-oneoff` and `-noemail` flags together for a quick configuration check.
 One Newsletter will print the results of a scrape to your terminal without sending an email.

+### How automatic link item detection works

+Automatic link item detection works from the assumption that each link sits in a chunk of automatically generated HTML, e.g., the result of server-side template rendering or client-side JavaScript components.
+Once you'e supplied the CSS selector for the link element, One Newsletter identifies the surrounding chunk of HTML—the link item—then extracts all possible captions within that link item.
+Finally, One Newsletter identifies the best possible caption within each link item and uses that for the newsletter.

+To identify the link item that surrounds each `a` element, One Newsletter traverses each `a` element's parents in the HTML element tree.
+It recursively considers each parent until it identifies an HTML node that is (a) repeating and (b) not identifical to itself.
+Each of these nodes becomes the root node in a tree that will eventually contain a link item's caption.

+Next, One Newsletter conducts a recursive, depth-first search of each link item's child nodes for possible captions.
+For each child node, it extracts all of the text nodes below that child node, and keeps track of those child nodes' immediate parents.

+This information—the child node, its accumulated text nodes, and the nodes that the text was extracted from—becomes the basis for scoring each possible caption.
+The best caption is the one with the highest number of words and the lowest number of nodes.
+The idea here is that a link item includes a couple of elements, e.g., `p` or `div` elements, that contain the bulk of the description of a link.
+The more elements there are in a caption, the more likely these are to be bylines, tags, and other extraneous information.

+Descriptions often include inline elements, like the `strong` tag, to set formatting.
+These inline elements are ignored when calculating the score of each caption, since they are usually not involved in splitting the description into discrete parts.

 ## Testing